Foreclosure Defense Attorney

 • You're in the military.
 The Servicemembers Civil Relief Act (SCRA), a complicated and extensive federal law, gives active military servicemembers protections against foreclosure and specific rights.
 Among other things, if you took out your mortgage before going on active duty, the servicer can't foreclose unless it gets a court order or a waiver from you.

 • You need help with a loan modification.
-A foreclosure defense attorney can help you with the loan modification process if the servicer is stalling or dual tracking your loan in violation of federal or other mortgage servicing laws.
+An attorney can help you with the loan modification process if the servicer is stalling or dual tracking your loan in violation of federal or other mortgage servicing laws.

 When You Might Not Need to Hire a Foreclosure Defense Lawyer